 We made seven key changes to the strategy as a result of the feedback we received.
 We have:

 Daniel McCarthy, Head of Housing Strategy & Performance, Westminster City Council, 9th floor, City Hall, 64 Victoria Street, London SW1E 6QP

 If you would like to speak to an officer about the Renewal Strategy, please telephone 020 7641 3097.

 Westminster's new housing strategy is now available.
 The strategy is based largely on the findings of the independent Westminster Housing Commission (more information below) and has been supplemented by extensive consultation with residents and partner organisations.
-Download a copy by clicking on the link below.

 Every five years the council undertakes an assessment of housing needs in the city, which involves a face-to-face survey of a sample of households living in all tenures.
 The assessment follows a methodology set out by Government, and is used to inform both housing and planning policies adopted by the council, particularly policies around the provision of affordable housing.
 The council's 2006 assessment was carried out by Fordham Research and is based on a sample of over 1,200 residents.